MisalPaav/TYMaterials/docs/BIA/BIA-CAE-2-Question-Bank.md

 - Output: The output of classification is a prediction or assignment of a specific category or label to each data point.
 - Example: Assigning an email as "spam" or "not

-## 6. Explain K-means clustering with a suitable diagram:
+## 6. Explain K-means clustering with a suitable diagram

 ###### Ans6

 K-means clustering is a type of unsupervised machine learning algorithm used to group data points into clusters based on their similarities.
 The algorithm aims to partition data into clusters in such a way that each data point belongs to the cluster with the nearest mean.
 Here's how it works:

 - Step 1: Initialize the process by selecting the number of clusters (K) you want to create.
 - Step 2: Randomly select K data points as the initial centroids (representative points) for each cluster.

 - Step 3: Assign each data point to the nearest centroid, forming K clusters.